 - Believe anyone claiming to be from a foreign lottery or sweepstakes.

-6. Pyramid Schemes – Scamming companies that require a constant flow of members that continuously participate to keep them going.
+6. Pyramid Schemes – Scamming companies require a constant flow of members that continuously participate in keeping them going.
 They pretend to be MMO (Multi Marketing Organizations) or other types of legitimate businesses.
-Their businesses always collapse when they can no longer get new recruits to pay for the profits of earlier investors.
+Their businesses always collapse when they can no longer get recruits to pay for earlier investors’ profits.

 - Invest any money until you have done complete research on the company.

 - Invest in any opportunity that has warning signs of a pyramid scheme.

 - Invest when there’s no real legitimate MLM product or service to provide people with but then promises you high returns.

 7. Investment Scams – Scam you to invest money and in turn claim to make you lots of money “without” any financial risk.